Board of Directors

-He has current board positions on several private companies including Chair of the Board for Markwater Handling Systems and Cool It Systems Inc., Director of Canadian Energy Acquisition Corp.
+Current board positions on several private companies including Chair of the Board for Cool It Systems Inc., Jowidana Hotels Ltd., Chatter Creek Mountain Lodges Ltd..
 Also active on the Advisory Board of Priviti Capital Corp.
 Past public company board experiences include Macro Energy Services, NQL Energy Services, Gentry Exploration and Nexstar Energy.
-Other board and volunteer activities in the not-for-profit sector dean is involved in include his current position as Board Chair of the Calgary Arts Development Authority, a Director of The Palix Foundation, a Director of the Calgary Stampede Foundation, member of the Investment Committee for the Max Bell Foundation and a member of the Regional Board of the Nature Conservancy of Canada as well a member of the NCC Investment Committee.
+Other board and volunteer activities in the not-for-profit sector include a current position as a Director of The Palix Foundation, a Director of the Calgary Stampede Foundation, member of the Investment Committee for the Max Bell Foundation, a member of the Alberta Regional Board of the Nature Conservancy of Canada as well a member of the NCC Investment Committee.

 Past volunteer positions include Chair and Director of the Calgary Arts Development Authority, Chair and Director of The Calgary Foundation, Chair and Director of the Alberta Performing Arts Stabilization Fund, Director of the Norlien Foundation as well as member of the Investment Committee, President and Director of Quest Theater Company, Director of Calgary Social Venture Partners and a member of the Calgary Stampede Rodeo Committee.

 Mr. Thon has served as AltaLink's President and Chief Executive Officer since 2002 and he has been the President of Berkshire Hathaway Energy Canada since 2014.
 For over 30 years he has held a variety of senior positions in the electricity industry, from operations and engineering to market design and financial management.
 He has lead the investment and construction of significant energy infrastructure developments in Alberta, Canada and globally.